Hike Messenger: Funding

 Hike raised its first round of funding of $7 million from Bharti Enterprises and SoftBank Group in April 2013.
 It again received a second round of investment of $14 million from Bharti Enterprises and Softbank Group in March 2014 to scale up operations when it crossed 15 million subscribers.
 In August 2014, Hike reached 35 million users and raised $65 million in a funding round led by Tiger Global.
 It raised $175 million in a Series D round of funding led by Tencent and Foxconn on 16 August 2016.
 After raising this round Hike reached the valuation of $1.4 billion and became the youngest startup in India to reach unicorn status, having achieved it in just 3.7 years after launch.

 Controversy

-Around January 2016, Hike spokesperson told Press Trust of India journalist that Facebook blocked an option in its advertisements which allows people to visit the Hike official website which they assumed to be an initial technical glitch, but later Facebook confirmed that certain products and services can't be advertised on its platform which stopped the Hike ads.
-Facebook has not publicly responded to Hike's allegations whereas it's worth noting that Facebook-owned WhatsApp is the rival service to the Hike messaging app in the Indian market.
+Around January 2016, Hike spokesperson told Press Trust of India journalist that Facebook blocked an option in its advertisements which allows people to visit the Hike official website which they initially assumed to be a technical glitch, but later Facebook confirmed that certain products and services can't be advertised on its platform which stopped the Hike ads.
+Facebook, whose WhatsApp app is a rival service to Hike in the Indian market, has not publicly responded to Hike's allegations.